Robust Privacy: Inference-Stage Privacy through Certified Robustness: Discussion

 \subsection{Robust Privacy vs. Differential Privacy}

 While Robust Privacy (RP) and Differential Privacy (DP)~\cite{dwork2006calibrating} both support privacy-preserving machine learning, they operate at different stages and enforce distinct notions of indistinguishability.
-DP ensures statistical indistinguishability over neighboring training datasets, limiting the influence of any single record on the model and primarily preventing leakage of training data information~\cite{abadi2016deep}.
-In contrast, RP provides geometric output invariance in the input space at inference time, masking fine-grained sensitive attribute variations of the input from the released prediction.
-Thus, DP and RP offer protection at training and inference, respectively.
+Section~\ref{sec:instance-exp} gives empirical traction on what that difference looks like in practice.